2022 Exploration Competition

 Applicants will be informed of competition results via the Convergence Portal.
 In addition to the notice of decision, all applicants will be provided a summary of the evaluation of their application.
+Applicants whose applications were discussed by the multidisciplinary review panel, but were not successful in the competition will also receive a message to the applicant, providing feedback from the reviewers.
 For more details about the review process, see the Reviewer Manual.

 Regulations, policies and related information

-Grant holders must also comply with the Tri-Agency Open Access Policy on Publications (see Open Access overview for more information).
-Researchers are encouraged to manage, in accordance with both community standards and best practices, data arising from their research (see also the tri-agency policies and guidelines on Research Data Management).
+Grant holders must also comply with the Tri-Agency Open Access Policy on Publications (see the Open Access overview for more information).
+Researchers are encouraged to manage their research data in accordance with both community standards and best practices (see also the tri-agency policies and guidelines on Research Data Management).

 Recipients of SSHRC funding must comply with SSHRC’s Intellectual Property and Copyright policy.